-The owners of an LLC may need to personally sign and guarantee the loan, Shayowitz says — by doing so, their personal credit scores would determine eligibility and interest rate.
+The owners of an LLC may need to personally sign and guarantee the loan, Shayowitz says.
+By doing so, their personal credit scores would determine eligibility and interest rate.

-Buying a house with an LLC: Pros
+Advantages of buying a house with an LLC

-The LLC is also the sole entity responsible for liability.
+- Limited liability: The LLC is also the sole entity responsible for liability.
 “If you own numerous properties, it is a good idea to establish individual LLCs for each property so that the only asset available in the case of a lawsuit is the individual property owned by the LLC,” says attorney Bona Doci, with O’Flaherty Law in Naperville, Illinois.
 “If one LLC owns all the properties, all those properties are subject to liability arising from each property.”

-If you want property anonymity, buying a home with an LLC is a good way to achieve it.
+- Privacy: If you want property anonymity, buying a home with an LLC is a good way to achieve it.
 When you buy with an LLC, your personal name isn’t attached to public records or other documentation.
 This can be especially helpful for high-income or high-profile individuals (like celebrities) and those who purchase high-value homes.

+Tax benefits: People who incorporate as LLCs to buy a house can take advantage of a number of tax benefits.
+Most prominently, LLCs offer a type of pass-through tax structure that eliminates double taxation.
 “Any taxes [on the property] will be accrued to the LLC only, and you will not need to pay personal taxes,” says Andreevska.
 “You can save a significant amount of money by avoiding double taxation and optimizing your tax situation.”

-Buying a house with an LLC: Cons
+Disadvantages of buying a house with an LLC

-If the house you purchase with an LLC serves as your primary residence, you could miss out on capital gains tax benefits when it comes time to sell.
+- Loss of capital gains benefits: If the house you purchase with an LLC serves as your primary residence, you could miss out on capital gains tax benefits when it comes time to sell.